How Often to Foam Roll (Simple Weekly Guide)

 ---

-## How Often to Foam Roll for Athletes
+## Foam Rolling Frequency for Athletes

 ## Rest Days: Should You Roll or Skip?

-## Signs You Are Foam Rolling Too Much
+## Signs You're Foam Rolling Too Much

 Rolling daily is fine for most people, but there is such a thing as overdoing it.
-Watch for these signals.
+Watch for these signals:

-## Weekly Foam Rolling Schedule Template
+## How Often to Foam Roll: Weekly Schedule Template

-Here is a starting framework you can adjust based on your training schedule and how your body feels.
+Here is a starting framework you can adjust based on your training schedule and how your body feels:

 | Day | Training | Foam Rolling | Duration | Focus Areas |